-White sage is a shrub native to California and the Southwestern US.
+White sage is a shrub that is native to California and the Southwestern parts of the United States.
 In some parts of Mexico, it’s used as an ingredient in alcoholic drinks.
 In the US, sage is a popular ceremonial herb, and it’s often used to clear negative energy.

-Sages are typically used during shamanic, sacred, and spiritual rituals and ceremonies.
-White sage grows abundantly in California.
-Because of its widespread use, it’s widely available across the West and the Southwest.
+The white sage plant is typically used during shamanic, sacred, and spiritual rituals, and ceremonies.
+White sage grows abundantly in California and due to its widespread use, it’s commonly available across the West and the Southwest.

-But many places in the US, and even abroad, people are less likely to have access to this herb.
-Starting a white sage plant provides the opportunity to grow or purchase your own supply.
+In many places in the US, and even abroad, people are less likely to have access to this herb.
+Therefore planting a white sage plant provides the opportunity to grow your own supply of the spiritual plant.

 A Short History of Tribal Sage Use

-Smudging, as the use of the herb sage plant is called, has a long history.
-The practice dates back before the written word and may have roots in prehistoric rituals to promote healing.
+Smudging- that which the sage plant is used for- has a long history.
+The practice dates back before the written word and may have roots in prehistoric rituals that promote healing.

 On a more recent note, smudging has been used by Native Americans for centuries.
-It is still widely used for spiritual ceremonies, including wicca, and for cleansing spaces.
+It is still widely used during spiritual ceremonies.
 Many Native American groups believe that sage is powerful because it’s properties reflect the earth.
-These groups also believe that sage can be used in the practice of healing.
+These tribal groups also believe that sage can be used in the practice of healing.

 Today, there are many ways people can incorporate the use of sage into their spiritual practices.
 Smudge sticks are easy to find at most stores and people who use them find them to be convenient.
 They are often used by people who hold ceremonies in sacred spaces, such as temples.
 When used correctly, they can create a divine and peaceful experience for anyone who is present.
 The easiest way to burn a smudge stick is to light the end and blow out the flame.
 This allows you to use the smudge stick like you would a scented candle.
 When you are finished, you can simply discard the smudge stick like a candle.